 - The Internal Investigations Branch will conduct investigations and interviews using teleconference and videoconference capabilities.

 The Justice and Public Safety Cabinet and the Kentucky Department of Corrections (DOC) in consultation with the Department for Public Health, have taken proactive measures to mitigate the spread of the virus.
 DOC is prepared to handle potential cases of COVID-19 within state-operated correctional institutions in Kentucky.

-Key initiatives taken at all state prisons effective on or around March 10th including the following:
+Key initiatives that have been taken at all state prisons effective on or around March 10th including the following:

 Visitation has been suspended at all facilities.

-All outside programming and volunteer activity have been suspended to limit the number of people entering a facility.
+All outside programming and volunteer activities have been suspended to limit the number of people entering a facility.

 Transfers between institutions have been stopped with the exception of an operational or medical emergency.
 New inmates received at an institution are quarantined for 14 days prior to being incorporated with the general inmate population.